 Long travel days, time changes, heat, crowds, and poor sleep can wear people down quickly.

-Travel becomes far more enjoyable when you pace yourself realistically.
+Travel becomes far more enjoyable when you pace yourself realistically. sp try and leave room for some rest, flexibility, slower mornings, and recovery time after long flights or busy excursions.

 5. Stay Active While You Travel